 Yes.
-Other local offices that also function as outpatient departments of Riverside Regional Medical Center include: Riverside Hampton Surgery Center, Peninsula Gastroenterology, Riverside Diagnostic Centers, and Riverside Cancer Infusion Centers.
+Other local offices that also function as outpatient departments of Riverside Regional Medical Center include: Riverside Hampton Surgery Center, Riverside Gastroenterology Specialists, Riverside Orthopedic Specialists, Riverside Neurology Specialists, Riverside Diagnostic Centers, Riverside Cancer Infusion Centers and others.

 As a patient, how do I benefit when a facility or practice becomes a department of Riverside Regional Medical Center?

 This change is positive for our patients in many ways:

 - Aligns ambulatory centers and physician practices closer to the health system, resulting in better teamwork

 - Provides integrated electronic health records, helping to eliminate duplication and improve safety